We're moving content over from an older government website. We'll align this page with the ontario.ca style guide in future updates.

 - the date of the sale.

-Refund claims with activity on or after July 1, 2017, are based on a pre‑determined percentage of fuel disbursements.
-Therefore additional records must also accompany refund claims for this period to demonstrate fuel disbursements.
+Additional records must also accompany refund claims for this period to demonstrate fuel disbursements.
 These records are to be:

 - a monthly summary of all fuel issues covering the entire claim period

 - entries broken down by each licensed vehicle included in the claim, and

 - based on verifiable information that may include inventory reconciliation reports from bulk storage facilities, daily disbursement logs, receipts from retail fuel outlets, and issue tickets from card lock systems.